Last Updated on April 24, 2023 by Dave Schoenbeck

 We assume that because we get along well with our business partners, we can avoid issues that usually sink a business.
 Unfortunately, this could not be further from the truth.
 A business operating agreement is like a will—you might not like to think about it, but if you don’t have one, you’re setting yourself up for a lot of resentment amongst your family and friends.

-Much like a will, if you don’t have an operating agreement in place, you might be at the whim of state laws regarding how your business will be managed if a conflict ever arises.
-Of course, you’ll need a lawyer to help you put one together, but today I want to impart the importance of an operating agreement.
+Much like a will, if you don’t have an operating agreement, you might be at the whim of state laws regarding how your business will be managed if a conflict arises.
+Of course, you’ll need a lawyer to help you assemble one, but today I want to impart the importance of an operating agreement.
 Here’s what you need to know.

 What Is a Business Operating Agreement ?